God The Father, Jeremiah, David, Jesus, The New Covenant, & Us

 God has fulfilled His part of the promise.
 God has fulfilled His promised new covenant to David in the Person of Jesus Christ, a son of David (“Jesus, Son of David, have mercy on me” Luke 18:38) Who does presently and permanently reign upon his throne and Who also is our “priest forever” (Psalm 110:4).

 Think about this.
-When you minister to the Lord, You honor God the Father, you honor Jesus Christ, you honor “the new covenant in My blood” (Luke 22:22), and you honor King David, who loved, so much, to minister to the Lord.
+When you minister to the Lord, you are honoring God the Father, you honor Jesus Christ, you honor “the new covenant in My blood” (Luke 22:22), and you honor King David, who loved, so much, to minister to the Lord.

-Not to mention, you allow yourself the privilege in God’s presence, in stillness and in worship before Him, for your loving Lord to Personally renew you and bless your socks off!
+Not to mention, you allow yourself the huge privilege in God’s presence, in stillness and in worship before Him, for your loving Lord to Personally renew you and bless you immensely in Himself!

 David’s one burning desire before God, was “ that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord and to meditate in his temple” (Psalm 27:4).